-Newby’s Ice Store stood on the north bank of the canal in the 1860s, between what’s now the football pitch and the canal walk.
+Newby’s Ice Store stood on the north bank of the canal in the 1860s, between what are now the sports pitches and the canal walk.
+Ice was imported mainly from Norway to Surrey Docks and delivered along the canal by horse-drawn barges to Newby’s store, where it was stored in ice wells deep below the level of the canal.
 Ice was used to keep food fresh during transport and in shops.
-Imported mainly from Norway, it was delivered along the canal by horse-drawn barges to Newby’s store, where it was stored in ice wells deep below the level of the canal.

 Like many interesting industries carried out in the area, Newby & Co.
 Ice Store was an enterprising Victorian business filling a role which has since been overtaken by newer technology.
 It was owned and run by the Newby family, who were also Billingsgate fish merchants.